Calhuang/Brght/README.md

 <img src="Images/AppIcon.png" width="256">

-Hello, this is a macOS toolbar application for automating display brightness based on if a power source is detected.
+Hello, this is a macOS toolbar application for automating display brightness based on if the computer is plugged in or not.

 ## Getting Started